nielsophey/VirtualEventAgenda/README.md

 ## Some tips

-> [!IMPORTANT]
+>### Buidl Agenda - Navigation
-> If you have deployed your VirtualAgenda to Azure - you can add an application setting in the configuration __UseAdmin__ and set the value to __false__!
+>If you have deployed your VirtualAgenda to Azure - you can add an application setting in the configuration __UseAdmin__ and set the value to __false__!
 The VirtualAgenda will then hide the build agenda site.
 You will still be able to directly call the build agenda site by using the direct path _nameofyourwebsite_.azurewebsites.net/BuildAgenda.

 **Sample screenshot for the application setting:**
 ![application setting](/sources/application_setting.png)